Lynet101/BtrGS/PoC/README.txt

     Redirects GPU rendering data from an application to a specified GPU driver Enables seamless switching between GPUs

+The library is meant to be used in conjunction with a simple openGL based program, like glxgears.
+Given it's a proof of concept, no advanced programs should be attempted to run on this, as it could permanently corrupt important data, or otherwise damage the functionality of the program, operating system, or even the hardware itself.

 [More to follow, as development progresses]